Paris, 12-14 Feb 2020

 3. – Next to La Sorbonne and Pantheon:

 Hôtel des Trois Collèges – 16 rue Cujas, 75005 Paris – https://www.3colleges.fr/en/ – Also please check hotels in the vicinity – RER line B station Luxembourg – bus line 38 stop Les Écoles – Note: all RER line B trains to/from CDG Airport stop at Luxembourg station.

 All hotel locations above are connected to CDG Airport in ~60±10 min and within ~10-20 min of each other.

 Tuesday 11 February 2020, 19:00-21:30

-The welcome reception / registration will take place at Paris Observatory’s historical building.
-Established in Dec.
-1666 by Louis XIV and designed as “une forteresse à la conquête des cieux” (a fortress to conquer the skies), Paris Observatory is world’s oldest astronomical institution operated continuously since its foundation, with famous figures such as Cassini, Huygens, Römer, Arago, Humboldt, Le Verrier, Foucault, Fresnel, Fizeau.
-Perfectly oriented North-South, it was designed by architect Claude Perrault (1613-1688) as a Prime Meridian and Universal time reference until international adoption of the Greenwich Meridian at the turn of 20th Century.
+A welcome reception will take place on the evening of 11 February 2020 in Paris Observatory’s historical building, 77 avenue Denfert Rochereau, 75014 Paris.
+Paris Observatory is world’s oldest astronomical institution operated continuously since its foundation, workplace of famous historical figures such as Cassini, Huygens, Arago, Le Verrier, Foucault, Fresnel, Fizeau.
+It was designed by astronomers and by architect Claude Perrault (1613-1688) to serve as a Prime Meridian reference until international adoption of the Greenwich Meridian at the turn of 20th century.